A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data

-From many viewpoints, the invention of the reversible jump algorithm in \cite{green:1995} can be seen as the start of the second MCMC revolution: the formalization of a Markov chain that moves across models and parameter spaces allowed for the Bayesian processing of a wide variety of new models and contributed to the success of Bayesian model choice and subsequently to its adoption in other fields.
-There exist earlier alternative Monte Carlo solutions like \cite{gelfand:dey:1994} and \cite{carlin:chib:1995}, the later being very close in spirit to reversible jump MCMC (as shown by the completion scheme of \citealp{brooks:giudici:roberts:2003}), but the definition of a proper balance condition on cross-model Markov kernels in \cite{green:1995} gives a generic setup for exploring variable dimension spaces, even when the number of models under comparison is infinite.
+From many viewpoints, the invention of the reversible jump algorithm in Green (\citeyear{green1995}) can be seen as the start of the second MCMC revolution: the formalization of a Markov chain that moves across models and parameter spaces allowed for the Baye\-sian processing of a wide variety of new models and contributed to the success of Bayesian model choice and subsequently to its adoption in other fields.
+The\-re exist earlier alternative Monte Carlo solutions like Gelfand and Dey (\citeyear{gelfanddey1994}) and Carlin and Chib (\citeyear{carlinchib1995}), the later being very close in spirit to reversible jump MCMC (as shown by the completion scheme of Brooks, Giudici and Roberts, \citeyear{brooksgiudiciroberts2003}), but the definition of a proper balance condition on cross-model Markov kernels in Green (\citeyear{green1995}) gives a generic setup for exploring variable dimension spaces, even when the number of models under comparison is infinite.
 The impact of this new idea was clearly perceived when looking at the First European Conference on Highly Structured Stochastic Systems that took place in Rebild, Denmark, the next year, organized by Stephen Lauritzen and Jesper M\o ller: a large majority of the talks were aimed at direct implementations of RJMCMC to various inference problems.
-The application of RJMCMC to mixture order estimation in the discussion paper of \cite{richardson:green:1997} ensured further dissemination of the technique.
-More recently, \cite{stephens:2000} proposed a continuous time version of RJMCMC, based on earlier ideas of \cite{geyer:moller:1994}, but with similar properties \citep{cappe:robert:ryden:2003}, while \cite{brooks:giudici:roberts:2003} made proposals for increasing the efficiency of the moves.
-In retrospect, while reversible jump is somehow unavoidable in the processing of very large numbers of models under comparison, as for instance in variable selection \citep{marin:robert:2007}, the implementation of a complex algorithm like RJMCMC for the comparison of a few models is somewhat of an overkill since there exist alternative solutions based on model specific MCMC chains, for example \citep{chen:shao:ibrahim:2000}.
+The application of RJMCMC to mixture order estimation in the discussion paper of Richardson and Green (\citeyear{richardsongreen1997}) ensured further dissemination of the technique.
+Continuing to develop RJMCMCt, Stephens (\citeyear{stephens2000}) proposed a continuous time version of RJMCMC, based on earlier ideas of Geyer and M{\o}ller (\citeyear{geyermoller1994}), but with similar properties (Capp{\'e}, Robert and Ryd{\'e}n, \citeyear{capperobertryden2003}), while Brooks, Giudici and Roberts (\citeyear{brooksgiudiciroberts2003}) made proposals for increasing the efficiency of the moves.
+In retrospect, while reversible jump is somehow unavoidable in the processing of very large numbers of models under comparison, as, for instance, in variable selection (Marin and Robert, \citeyear{marinrobert2007}), the implementation of a complex algorithm like RJMCMC for the comparison of a few models is somewhat of an overkill since there may exist alternative solutions based on model specific MCMC chains, for example (Chen, Shao and Ibra\-him, \citeyear{chenshaoibrahim2000}).